Share on facebook

 11. For a Lost Generation classic: La Closerie des Lilas

 It must be said that none of the Lost Generation bars — Le Dome, La Rotonde, La Coupole — are known for their food.
 It’s their history and stature that make them notable.
 La Closerie des Lilas, while not the best dining experience in Paris, is the best option of the Lost Generation locations.
 The food is good, the options largely classic French fare.
-It’s pricey, but that’s because you’re paying for food and location.
-The restaurant is in what feels like a greenhouse, filled with leafy stalks and big red chairs around tables, the brasserie is indoors, with more red seating, dark wood, and everything tinted warm in the lighting.
-Only the restaurant takes reservations, but fear not, the inside and outside are equally romantic. — 171 Boulevard du Montparnasse, 75006
+It’s pricey, but that’s because you’re paying for the location.
+The restaurant is in what feels like a greenhouse, filled with leafy stalks and big red chairs around tables.
+The brasserie is indoors, with more red seating, dark wood, and everything tinted warm in the lighting. — 171 Boulevard du Montparnasse, 75006

 A close up of a sign